ICTPLSys/Beehive/README.md

 # 1. Summary of Beehive

 Beehive is a memory-disaggregated framework that improves remote access throughput by exploiting the asynchrony within each thread.
 It allows programmers to develop applications in the conventional multithreaded synchronous model.
 It automatically transforms the code into *pararoutine* (a newly proposed computation and scheduling unit) based asynchronous code via the Rust compiler.
+Please refer to our NSDI paper, <a href="https://www.usenix.org/conference/nsdi25/presentation/li-quanxi">Beehive: A Scalable Disaggregated Memory Runtime Exploiting Asynchrony of Multithreaded Programs</a>,  for more details.

 # 2. Setup Environment

  You will need at least two servers with RDMA connections to use Beehive.
 One will serve as the client and the others as the memory servers.
-Although Beehive Beehive is developed and tested under the following.
+Beehive has been developed and tested under the following conditions:

 - Hardware：
   - Infiniband: Mellanox ConnectX-5 (100Gbps)